Nexysweb/nexysweb.github.io/guideline.md

 * Since everything is versioned no need to pollute files with unnecessary meta information like author, date_created and so on
 * Everytime something new has been done and the code compiles - commit
 * Work on a separate branch, when happy with the result create a pull-request.
 Do not merge onto `master` without having code reviewed
-* Don't commit on `master` if code does not compile
+* Don't commit on `master` if code does not compile and tests do not run
 * Never stop working without having pushed.
 If code does not compile, create a new branch

 ## BackEnd